ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 • are taking higher doses of rosuvastatin tablets

 • Liver problems.
-Your doctor may do blood tests to check your liver before you start taking rosuvastatin tablets and if you have symptoms of liver problems while you take rosuvastatin tablets.
-Call your doctor right away if you have any of the following symptoms of liver problems:
+Your healthcare provider may do blood tests to check your liver before you start taking rosuvastatin tablets and if you have symptoms of liver problems while you take rosuvastatin tablets.
+Call your healthcare provider right away if you have any of the following symptoms of liver problems:

 • feel unusually tired or weak